Felipe-noob/integer-input-function/README.md

   It works, but does not solve the problem entirerly.
 1w098 is interpreted as 1, for instance. u/ShakaUVM made this good library that solves many of the problems associated with std::cin: https://github.com/ShakaUVM/read

   My method here was providing a single function, without the need to add more libraries to your project.
+You can adpat this to accept negative values too.